replicate/keepsake/web/docs/tutorial.md

 `replicate diff` works a bit like `git diff`, except in addition to the code, it compares all of the metadata that Replicate is aware of: params, metrics, dependencies, and so on.

 :::note
 `replicate diff` compares **commits**, because that is the thing that actually has all the results.
-When you pass an experiment ID, it picks the best or latest commit from that experiment.

-If you want to compare specific commits, you can pass the commit ID.
+You can also pass an experiment ID, and it will pick the best or latest commit from that experiment.
 :::

 ## Check out a commit

 At some point you might want to get back to some point in the past.
 Maybe you've run a bunch of experiments in parallel, and you want to choose one that works best.
 Or, perhaps you've gone down a line of exploration and it's not working, so you want to get back to where you were a week ago.

-The `replicate checkout` command will the files the commit and copy them into your working directory.
-For example:
+The `replicate checkout` command will copy the files from a commit into your working directory.
+Run this, replacing `d4fb0d3` with a commit ID you passed to `replicate diff`:

 ```shell-session
 $ replicate checkout d4fb0d3